 Believe it or not, but slips such as those used by numbers lottery players and patrons are really not numbers slips at all- they are train schedules!
 At least, that was the contention of one Washington Nixon, of Philadelphia, a porter in Broad Street station.

 Nixon so well presented his version of what the slips really are used for- at least the slips found in his possession- that a jury, out an hour, returned a verdict of not guilty yesterday afternoon before Judge Samuel M. Shay in Criminal Court.

 Nixon was arrested in a raid at 1017 South Second Street last December 2.
 Besides number slips, $15 in pennies, nickels, and dimes was found in his possession, according to police testimony.

-Nixon demanded a jury trial and then proceeded to explain to
+demanded a jury trial and then proceeded to explain to the jurors,

 "How do you explain the small change found on you?" asked Assistant Prosecutor Rocco Palese.

 "Oh, they were tips," said Nixon, "tips from the Army and Navy crowd- and what cheap tips they give!"